 CAMH Therapeutic Art Program

-Main Lobby & Exterior Columns at the man entrance
+Lobby & Exterior Columns

-& the Indigenous Ceremony Room Floor
+Indigenous Ceremony Room Floor

 The Perspectives public art program showcases local artistic talent on a large scale in the pedestrian tunnel of the passenger terminal at Billy Bishop Toronto City Airport.
 Every six months, there are new works on display, and feature artists and their unique perspectives on Toronto’s vibrant cultures, neighbourhoods, attractions and environment.
 My artwork will be on display until December 2025.